Answers to some of the most frequently asked questions on Table Tennis England membership.

 Your membership benefits not only you as an individual table tennis player, but helps support the sport by contributing to its development at all levels in England.
 The majority of affiliation fees are reinvested in Table Tennis England events for players; the provision of insurance cover, child protection, coach development, and support and development for table tennis at all levels from grassroots juniors, cadets and seniors through to international matches.

 It depends what sort of environment you play table tennis in.
-If you play competitively in national or local tournaments and leagues, you will need either a Compete (formerly Player) or Compete Plus (formerly Player Licence) Membership.
+If you play competitively in national or local tournaments and leagues, you will need either a Compete or Compete Plus Membership.
 Compete Plus is for those who wish to compete in the British League or any national tournament rated 2* or above.
 Compete Membership is for those who compete in local leagues, County Championships or 1* national tournaments.
-If you only play in closed tournaments at your club, or socially, then Club Play (formerly Associate Membership) is for you.
+If you only play in closed tournaments at your club, or socially, then it’s the free-of-charge Club Play option and, if you volunteer, officiate or are simply a Fan then it’s our Supporter Membership, also free-of-charge

 If you try to compete without a membership, tournament orgainsers and league managers shall refuse entry to the tournament and affiliated leagues.
-Competition organisers have support from head office to check the current status of membership records based on every player’s unique TT ID (formerly membership number).
+Competition organisers have support Table Tennis England to check the current status of membership records based on every player’s unique TT ID (membership number).

 No. Your membership is valid for all leagues and tournaments across the country.